GRADUATING 21 MILLION MORE PEOPLE OUT OF EXTREME POVERTY

 The need to combat extreme poverty and drive systemic change has never been more urgent.
 The impact of COVID-19 has created a humanitarian crisis of catastrophic proportions putting millions of the world’s poorest people at risk of being left behind without resources or support to overcome the shock.

 While the reach of COVID-19 may be global, the impact it is having on different populations varies.
 At the beginning of 2020, an estimated 700 million people lived in extreme poverty around the world.
-By the end of 2020, more than 70 million people could be forced to join them, unraveling decades of progress toward poverty alleviation.
+By the end of 2021, up to 150 million more people could be forced to join them, unraveling decades of progress toward poverty alleviation.

 We must act with urgency and design programs that meet the increasing and evolving needs of those living in extreme poverty – programs that are comprehensive, adaptive, and immediate but for long-term needs – to build resilience and support sustainable recovery.